AT&T to run core 5G network on Microsoft's cloud

-June 30 (Reuters) - Microsoft Corp (MSFT.O) and AT&T Inc (T.N) on Wednesday said that the carrier will run core parts of its 5G wireless network on Microsoft's cloud computing platform.
+(Reuters) - Microsoft Corp and AT&T Inc on Wednesday said that the carrier will run core parts of its 5G wireless network on Microsoft’s cloud computing platform.

 The newer generation of networks, which AT&T began rolling out in 2018, is designed to rely more heavily on software and data centers for routing traffic rather than telecommunications specific gear.

-Microsoft, which analysts believe to be the second largest cloud computing provider by revenue behind rival Amazon Web Services (AMZN.O), has been building out specific cloud computing offering to go after carriers, and AT&T is the Redmond, Washington-based company's first major win.
+Microsoft, which analysts believe to be the second largest cloud computing provider by revenue behind rival Amazon Web Services, has been building out specific cloud computing offering to go after carriers, and AT&T is the Redmond, Washington-based company’s first major win.

 The two also said that Microsoft will purchase software and intellectual property developed by AT&T to help build out its offerings for carriers.
 The companies did not disclose the terms of the deals, but said that Microsoft will make job offers to several hundred AT&T engineers.